 For the 55+ RIO, we do not require a repayment strategy as the capital element of the loan is repaid on death or entry into long term care.

 The property must form a suitable security for the 55+ Mortgage.
-We accept a range of property types. (this and the table can stay as is)
+We accept a range of property types.

 The Application Process